chrissunny94/chrissunny94.github.io/_posts/2024-12-07-Bible_and_investment.md

 - **Compassionate Lending**: Loans should be given out of kindness and care, especially to those in need, without charging interest.
 - **Community and Equity**: The Bible promotes a sense of communal responsibility and fairness in economic practices.

+### The Modern Economic Disparity

+The economic disparity we witness today can be attributed to a system that allows a small minority to amass disproportionate purchasing power.
+This imbalance stems, in part, from what some describe as a "Babylonian banking system," characterized by debt cycles, inflation, and the speculative manipulation of currency.

+This system, heavily influenced by fiat currencies and centralized control, often undermines the fairness and transparency that Jesus' teachings advocate.
+Instead of fostering community and equality, it prioritizes profit over compassion, creating a divide between the wealthy elite and the struggling majority.

+### The Hope of the Millennial Kingdom

+In contrast to this flawed system, many believe that when Jesus returns to establish His millennial kingdom, He will reset the world’s economic and moral order.
+His governance will bring about:

+- **Fairness**: A financial system rooted in intrinsic value, free from manipulation and speculation.
+- **Stability**: Work and effort will be preserved, ensuring individuals reap the rewards of their labor across their lifetime.
+- **Decentralized Governance**: As the ultimate "King of decentralized systems," Jesus’ leadership will eliminate the need for extensive oversight, fostering trust and equity.

+This system may reflect the best elements of fair capitalism, where innovation and effort are rewarded, combined with a touch of socialism, ensuring no one is left behind.
+It will prioritize compassion, justice, and the well-being of all, transcending the divisive ideologies of our current era.